How to Register as a Self-Employed Sole Trader | Checkatrade

 Read through your tenancy or mortgage agreement

 Before you put your home address down as your business address, make sure that you can.
 There should be a term in your tenancy or mortgage agreement that specifies how you’re allowed to use the property.
-Usually, you have to notify your landlord or mortgage provider and get their permission.
-However, the worst-case scenario is they say no, and you have to use a virtual address instead.

-Get your insurance in order
+Get your insurances in order

 We have three words for you: professional indemnity insurance, and three more: public liability insurance.
 There could be more required for your specific trade, so make sure you’re covered.